 If the property was sold at less than the market value, relief is limited by the proportion that was given as a gift.

-John sells a field on his farm worth £2000 to his son David on the next-door farm for £500.
-This means that he is giving David a gift of 75% of the value of the field.
+John sells a field on his farm worth £2,000 to his son David on the next-door farm for £500.
+This means that he is giving David a gift of 75% of the value of the field = £1,500.

 John dies 3 years after the sale.

-When IHT is calculated the original market value (£2000) of the field (the property that was transferred), rather than the current market value of the field (£2500) is included in John’s estate and is eligible for Agricultural Relief.
+When IHT is calculated the original market value (£2,000) of the field, less the £500 paid (the value that was transferred), rather than the current market value of the field (£2,500) is included as a gift made by John and is eligible for Agricultural Relief.